-Werner Herzog’s spirited homage to another German master, F W Murnau and his ‘Nosferatu’, which this one is a remake of.
+This is Werner Herzog’s spirited homage to another German master, F W Murnau and his film ‘Nosferatu’.
 It follows the same narrative structure as the original, based on Bram Stoker’s book.
 Herzog’s life-long muse, the menacing Klaus Kinski, embodies Count Dracula.
 The film is wonderfully atmospheric and terrifyingly beautiful, shot in brilliant, saturated colour.
-It made Roger Ebert write, “Here is a film that does honor to the seriousness of vampires.
+Roger Ebert said this of the film: “Here is a film that does honor to the seriousness of vampires.
 No, I don’t believe in them.
 But if they were real, here is how they must look.”

 Read More: Best Edited Film Sequences of All Time